openvinotoolkit/openvino/tests/time_tests/README.md

 # Time Tests

-This test suite contains pipelines measured for time of execution.
+This test suite contains pipelines, which are executables.
+The pipelines measure the time of their execution, both total and partial.
+A Python runner calls the pipelines and calcuates the average execution time.

-## Getting Started
+## Prerequisites

-Each pipeline is an executable.
-Time executing it is measured.
-Pipelines may also measure its parts.
+To build the time tests, you need to have the `build` folder, which is created when you configure OpenVINO.

-## Pre-requisites
+## Measure Time

-To build time tests you need Inference Engine develooper package.
+To build and run the tests, open a terminal and run the commands

-## Measuring time
+below:

-1. Build tests
+1. Build tests:
 ``` bash
 cmake .. -DInferenceEngineDeveloperPackage_DIR=../../../build && make time-tests
 ```
-2. Run test
+2. Run test:
 ``` bash
 ../../../bin/intel64/Release/infer-pipeline -m model.xml -d CPU
 ```